dvhthomas/dvhthomas.github.com/_posts/2009-11-13-programming-opinions.md

 ### My Take

 Amen!
 I was just telling Kirk that the only reason my C# is doing as well as it is (I'm modest too) is that I read a lot of Ruby and Python recently.
 Lambdas and other functional bits like list comprehensions and map/reduce have deepened my understanding of LINQ and the whole Func/Action thing.
 "I'm a .NET Developer" to me sounds a bit silly.
-How about "I've done a lot of .NET work but give me a web connection and some good source code to look at and I could do the project in [INSERT LANGUAGE HERE]."
+How about "I've done a lot of .NET work but give me a web connection and some good source code to look at and I could do the project in INSERT LANGUAGE HERE."

 ## If you're a developer, you should be able to write code